Metroscript/archix-setup/README.md

 waydroid,
 plymouth,
 makeMKV,
+virtualbox
+virt-manager
 openRGB.

 __AUR helper:__
 paru

 __KEEP IN MIND:__
-I do not offer checking and driver installation for Nvidia cards.
+This script does not check or do driver installation for Nvidia cards.
 You'll have to do that manually before or after using this script.
 I am not familiar with init systems other than openrc & dinit so services for s6 or runit may need some changing in their runlevels.

 # Summary